abalcala/RepData_PeerAssessment1/PA1.md

 ```
 ## [1] 2304
 ```
 If row index in ordered is in list previously created, replace steps in df act0 with the value of steps in df stepsinterval.
+This will replace NA steps with the mean steps for that interval.
 Create histogram of the sum of steps.

 ```r
 for (i in 1:nrow(ordered))